-One of the highlights of our year spent in Australia and our 7 months living in Melbourne has to be The Great Ocean Road, an icon of not just Victoria but of Australia and something people travel across the other side of the world to experience.
-We’ve been lucky that living in Melbourne we’ve been able to come down here on several occasion, some camping and others day trips.
-That means we are in a position to advise how long you should spend on Great Ocean Road and where we think are the best stopping off points for sight seeing, experiences and camping.
+One of the highlights of our year spent in Australia and our 7 months living in Melbourne has to be The Great Ocean Road, an icon of not just Victoria but of Australia in general and something people flock from the other side of the world to experience.
+Living in Melbourne has meant we’ve been able to come down here on several occasions, some on overnight camping trips and others just for the day.
+That means we are in a position to advise how long you should spend on Great Ocean Road and where we think the best stopping off points for sightseeing, experiences and camping are.
 Here’s our three day Great Ocean Road itinerary!

 Great Ocean Road History

 This incredible 243 km long coastal stretch is not only one of the most impressive spans of road in the world, but it is also an amazing piece of constructions and historically significant.
 Starting around the seaside towns of Anglesea and Torquay the road winds its way around some of Australia’s most impressive coastline, from sweeping beaches to rugged cliffs and jagged sea stacks when it reaches the Port Campbell national park towards its end.
 The road was created between 1919 and 1932 in tribute to those who fell during the First World War and is the largest war memorial in the world.
 It was also a way of connecting several isolated rural communities that existed along the coast cut off from the rest of the state.

 How long should I spend on Great Ocean Road